aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

 Now that all the configuration steps are completed, you should be able to open the Cloudfront URL as detailed above and start playing with the app.

 - **Text Generation Feature**
   - Once you login to the app using your username and password that you created in Cognito above, you will land on the Chat portal similar to what is shown below.
-Note that the UI frontend may look a bit different, thought the key features/functionality will be the same.
+Note that the UI frontend may look a bit different, though the key features/functionality will be the same.
    ![ui-1](assets/images/ui-1.png)
   - You can enter the following query in the chat box and click on `Send`:
   ```